anyaschukin/OverRide/level01/README.md

 ```

-Using our trusty [pattern generator + EIP offset tool](https://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator/), we crash the program and find we can overwrite the EIP at offset 80. <br />
+Using our trusty [pattern generator and EIP offset tool](https://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator/), we crash the program and find we can overwrite the EIP at offset 80.

 ```
 (gdb) r
 Starting program: /home/users/level01/level01